XORaur0n/Notes/Notes/Programming & Scripting/Assembly/x86_64/Debugging with GNU Debugger (GDB).md

 Breakpoints are set when specific parameters are met so we can examine the program & register values at that particular point.
 This allows for stepping into instructions to determine how they change the program & values.

-You can set breakpoints at specific addresses or functions.
+You can set breakpoints at specific addresses or functions like this within the gef prompt:

+	b _[function]

+To run the code to the break:

+	r

+Can also set break at addresses like:

+	b *0x40100a

+	b _start+10

 -------------------------------------------